-from the is-there-an-encryption-app? dept
+from the you'll-take-this-improved-user-experience-and-like-it dept

 A Mozilla blog post explains the new effort as such:

 "Directory Tiles will...suggest pre-packaged content for first-time users.
 Some of these tile placements will be from the Mozilla ecosystem, some will be popular websites in a given geographic location, and some will be sponsored content from hand-picked partners to help support Mozilla’s pursuit of our mission.
 The sponsored tiles will be clearly labeled as such, while still leading to content we think users will enjoy."